BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 # 3. Detailed Whitelisting guide

+> This tutorial assumes you know a few basics about mod creation.
+> If you are not familiar with the basics of creating, or paking a mod, We recommend you have a look at one of our other [Tutorials](https://wiki.bg3.community/en/Tutorials).
+{.is-success}

 >   If at any point it looks like your changes don't do anything, verify that your changes are saved and the newest version of your mod is loaded.
 {.is-warning}